10 Things You Must Do to Survive Life as a Working Mom

 9. I focus on the positive.

 There are so many positive things to focus on as a working mom, so I’ll mention just a few in case you are struggling to think of them today.
 You have a job, girl!
 You have a paycheck that you earned, which not everyone can say.
-You are setting a good example for your child.
+And, you are setting a good example for your child.
 Our kids need to learn to work hard and take care of themselves.

 You’re also building a foundation so that your kids can have a safe, happy future (think school clothes, first cars, college funds, family business opportunities, retirement funds, insurance policies, etc).
 You’re doing a great job, so give yourself some credit.